mzalota/crabs-video-analysis/README.md

 5) markCrabs.py
 7) cutVideoIntoFrames.py

-You don't really need to use Jupyter Notebooks, other then to double-check data and to visualize it.
+You don't really need to use Jupyter Notebooks, other then to double-check data and to visualize contents of the files.

+## Files
 Relevant CSV Files that scientist may want to analyze:
 1) crabs.csv - one crab per line: frame number, size in pixels and location on the frame
 2) seefloor.csv - geometric data for each frame: mm-per-pixel, X and Y drifts in pixels and millimeters